-- B. Public projects funded pursuant to the Wastewater Facility Construction Loan Act, the Rural Infrastructure Act or the Solid Waste Act shall not require specific authorization by law as required in Sections 6-21-6 and 6-21-8 NMSA 1978. - C. At the end of each fiscal year, after all debt service charges, replenishment of reserves and administrative costs on all outstanding bonds, notes or other obligations payable from the public project revolving fund are satisfied, an aggregate amount not to exceed thirty-five percent of the governmental gross receipts tax proceeds distributed to the public project revolving fund in the preceding fiscal year less all debt service charges and administrative costs of the authority paid in the preceding fiscal year on bonds issued pursuant to this section may be appropriated by the legislature from the public project revolving fund to the following funds for local infrastructure financing: - (1) the wastewater facility construction loan fund for purposes of the Wastewater Facility Construction Loan Act; - (2) the rural infrastructure revolving loan fund for purposes of the Rural Infrastructure Act: or - (3) the solid waste facility grant fund for purposes of the Solid Waste Act. - D. The authority and the department of environment in coordination with the New Mexico finance authority oversight committee may recommend annually to each regular session of the legislature amounts to be appropriated to the funds listed in Subsection C of this section for local infrastructure financing.
+A. In any fiscal year, an aggregate amount not to exceed thirty-five percent of the governmental gross receipts tax proceeds distributed to the public project revolving fund in that fiscal year shall be available for appropriation by the legislature from the public project revolving fund to the following funds for local infrastructure financing:

+- (1) the wastewater facility construction loan fund for purposes of the Wastewater Facility Construction Loan Act [Chapter 74, Article 6A NMSA 1978]; - (2) the rural infrastructure revolving loan fund for purposes of the Rural Infrastructure Act [Chapter 75, Article 1 NMSA 1978]; or - (3) the solid waste facility grant fund for purposes of the Solid Waste Act. - B. The authority in coordination with the New Mexico finance authority oversight committee may recommend annually to each regular session of the legislature amounts to be appropriated to the funds listed in Subsection A of this section for local infrastructure financing.